Life goals, financial goals and investing goals

 Life goals – accomplishing the things that are truly important for us and play a role in our happiness.
 Buying a house to have my first child and hopefully to see my grandchildren.
 This would make me happy because I cannot plan for the spontaneous moments which I can have with my family, but I can plan having the house where these moments can take place; Having a child could be another such goal.
 While some could argue that this cannot be planned, it will cost about 800-1.2 mil to raise a child from 0 to about 18-20.
 So the cost associated with this happiness and not allowing this part of life to become an unhappiness (due to improper planning) could also be an important life goal for which we can plan.

-A specific person’s life and financial goals
+A specific person’s life, financial and investing goals

 Traveling and retirement are considered the important life goals.
 I cannot say if these are truly his life goals, but accomplishing those would make the client happier in his words.
 So this an example